This article will explain three different approaches to give some ideas on what Buddy systems can look like.

 Establishing Buddy Systems is taken from the sports industry, where the buddies are supposed to support, train and coach each other.
 Such approaches are also beneficial at work.
 You can implement a Buddy System to foster innovation, create a culture of mutual support, or help your employees get to know each other better.
 Thus, before executing the system, it is essential to identify the company's specific needs and implement a Buddy system that fits these needs.
 Here are three different buddy systems:

 Onboarding Buddies are employees who are assigned to new employees.
 They support, answer questions and guide newcomers to settle in fast and smooth.
 Everyone can voluntarily be a Buddy.
-To foster relationship and knowledge sharing across departments, Buddies should be from different departments than the new employees.
+The buddies should be from different departments to foster relationships and knowledge sharing.

 Buddy as Mentor

 This approach is for bold companies who dare to try something completely new.
 In that approach, team leads and managers get replaced by Buddies.
 They are mentors and coaches for others, and everyone can voluntarily become one.
-In order to be good mentors and coaches, they have to pass specific training such as Feedback giving, communication, leadership, and so on.
-Each Buddy is a mentor for approximately three mentees.
+To be good mentors and coaches, they have to pass specific training such as feedback giving, communication, leadership, etc. Each Buddy is a mentor for approximately three mentees.
 They support and coach them regularly to help them grow and learn.
-Every employee has his or her own Buddy, and also Buddies have their Buddies.
+Every employee has their own Buddy.
 With that approach, a company creates a network of Mentors.

 These were just some ideas on how to use the buddy systems.
 As mentioned earlier, you should choose such systems based on your company's needs and interests.
 Therefore, take the freedom to further develop the suggested Buddy Systems or to come up with an entirely new one!